Contents

 Heat Loss in Cold Seasons.

-With their flat or angled positions, skylights gather dirt and particles at a greater rate than windows.
-If you occasionally clean your windows, you’ll need to clean up the skylight more frequently.
-Plus, mounting the roof is the only way to clean the beyond a skylight.
+With their flat or angled positions, skylights collect dirt and particles at a greater rate than windows.
+If you infrequently tidy your windows, you’ll need to clean the skylight more often.
+Plus, mounting the roof is the only way to clean up the outside of a skylight.

-The final cost per skylight depends on the size of the window, any surfaces to assist shut out UV rays or enhance energy effectiveness, and other customizations to fit the design and needs of your home.
+The final cost per skylight depends on the size of the window, any surfaces to assist shut out UV rays or improve energy efficiency, and other modifications to fit the design and requirements of your house.

-Many standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the higher the rate.
-If your roof opening doesn’t fit among the below sizes, expect to pay a minimum of 25% more for the unit than the next-closest requirement option on this list.
+Most standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the greater the price.
+If your roof opening doesn’t fit one of the below sizes, expect to pay a minimum of 25% more for the unit than the next-closest requirement option on this list.

 Size (Width by Height) Price.